eduardolucioac/tor_watch_dog/README.md

-# tor_watch_dog - Keep tor up on any network at all the time
+# tor_watch_dog - Keep Tor up on any network at all the time

 <img border="0" alt="Protect yourself against tracking, surveillance, and censorship." src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Tor-logo-2011-flat.svg/2560px-Tor-logo-2011-flat.svg.png" height="15%" width="15%"/>

-In certain networks under certain circumstances the tor proxy can be barred.
-This Bash script restarts and monitors the tor service until there is a stable connection.
+In certain networks under certain circumstances the Tor proxy can be barred.
+This Bash script restarts and monitors the Tor service until there is a stable connection.

 Use: `# bash tor_watch_dog.bash`